 Wisconsin Bird Monitoring Program

-In 2016, as a lead partner in the Wisconsin Bird Conservation Initiative, Wisconsin DNR has continued its coordination of three citizen-based bird monitoring programs focused on bird groups that were not adequately monitored by previous survey efforts.
-As part of the Western Great Lakes Owl Survey, more than 55 volunteer birders surveyed 70 roadside routes in April, detecting 226 owls of 6 species, including 118 Barred, 60 Great Horned, 20 Eastern Screech, 11 N. Saw-whet, 6 Long-eared, and 1 Short-eared Owl.
+The Wisconsin Bird Monitoring Program relies heavily on volunteers who take time to observe and report their bird sightings throughout the state.
+In 2016, as part of the Western Great Lakes Owl Survey, more than 55 volunteer birders surveyed 70 roadside routes in April, detecting 226 owls of 6 species, including 118 Barred, 60 Great Horned, 20 Eastern Screech, 11 N. Saw-whet, 6 Long-eared, and 1 Short-eared Owl.
 In May-June, nearly 50 Wisconsin Nightjar Survey volunteers ventured to 55 routes and detected 142 Whip-poor-wills, only 18 Common Nighthawks, and a number of other night creatures such as owls, coyotes, frogs, and more.
-Data from this year’s Wisconsin Marshbird Survey, which began in 2008 and targets rails, bitterns, grebes, and other secretive wetland species, are still being summed and analyzed.
-The Wisconsin Bird Monitoring Program, with the ultimate goal of long-term assessment of population trends, is pleased to work closely within the broader Midwest Coordinated Bird Monitoring Partnership and has begun the process of uploading all survey data from past and current years to the Midwest Avian Data Center, thus enhancing the reach and utility of project data and results.
-Photo by Steve Brady.
-Visit wiatri.net/projects/birdroutes/.
+With the ultimate goal of long-term assessment of population trends, the Wisconsin Bird Monitoring Program works closely within the broader Midwest Coordinated Bird Monitoring Partnership and has begun the process of uploading all survey data from past and current years to the Midwest Avian Data Center, thus enhancing the reach and utility of project data and results.

 Re-foresting Critical Bird Habitat in Costa Rica’s Osa Peninsula

-Osa Conservation continued to manage and protect its properties in the Osa Wildlife Refuge, which serve as a natural biological corridor between the Corcovado National Park and the Matapalo Cape and surrounding forests.
-With this grant, Osa Conservation worked to ensure that previous tree plantings continued to thrive and provide a source of habitat and food for Osa’s many resident and migratory birds.
-They also invested in their nursery, since rebuilding a rainforest requires on-going work such as seed collection, germination, transplant, and then subsequent maintenance, monitoring, and improvement.
-Other ongoing activities included monitoring 85 acres of restored forest and the thousands of trees planted in the Neenah Paper plots at Cerro Osa and the Yellow Billed Cotinga Sanctuary.
-OC collected basic data on biodiversity, seedling survival, and growth rates in these parcels, which are critical bird habitat for endemic species including critically endangered birds (Yellow-billed Cotinga) and also migratory birds from North America, with some 55 species that breed in Wisconsin and spend the winter in the Osa.
-Photo by Osa Conservation.
-Visit osaconservation.org.
+Osa Conservation manages and protect properties in the Osa Wildlife Refuge, which serve as a natural biological corridor between the Corcovado National Park and the Matapalo Cape and surrounding forests.
+With funding from the Bird Protection Fund, Osa Conservation plants trees, manages a seed nursery, and invests in other maintenance, monitoring, and improvement.
+Other ongoing activities include monitoring large areas of restored forest and the thousands of trees planted in the Neenah Paper plots at Cerro Osa and the Yellow Billed Cotinga Sanctuary.
+Osa Conservation also collects important data on biodiversity, seedling survival, and growth rates in their land parcels, which provide critical bird habitat for endemic species including critically endangered birds (Yellow-billed Cotinga) and also migratory birds from North America, with some 55 species that breed in Wisconsin and spend the winter in the Osa.